 Posted in Food and Anthropology, Food and Health, History of Food, Food in History, Science

-Tagged Adam Drewnowski, bitter, culture, danger, death, desire, excess, experience, flavour, Martin Lindstrom, perception, pleasure, receptor, sensation, senses, sex, Sidney W Mintz, sugar, sweet, taste
+Tagged Adam Drewnowski, bitter, culture, danger, death, desire, excess, flavour, Martin Lindstrom, perception, pleasure, senses, sex, Sidney W Mintz, sugar, sweet

 Salty, sweet, bitter and sour: a balanced meal?